yochaigal/cairn/resources/frequently-asked-questions.md

   **Barry**: _"Well, this is cool.
 So the eels like the light, right?
 This gives me an idea..."_

-**More Examples:**
-- Two days of study under a former royal archer has taught you how to fire arrows more effectively.
-Attacks with a longbow are enhanced.
-- After two weeks' of daily practice with the _Blade of Gwoed_, you feel confident enough to use it the deadly weapon in combat.
-Critical Damage: target loses a limb or is disemboweled (your choice).
-- Three days' worth of study under the tutelage of a skilled warrior has taught you how to never be surprised.
-You no longer need to make a DEX save before combat (unless the Warden says otherwise).
-- Five nights of intense study with the _Book of Curses_ has given you an edge in battle.
-If you insult an opponent before combat, all of their attacks against you and your friends are impaired.
-- After training with the _Mourning Monks of Es'ta_, you can now speak with the dead.
-You are deprived afterwards.

 </details>

 <script src="/js/expand-all.js"></script>